hpssjellis/deeplearnjs-javascript-examples/active-work/README.md

 This batch of files started on March 27, 2018

-While putting of some boring chores I thought I would look into extracting Javascript frokm Observables
+While putting off some chores I thought I would look into extracting Javascript frokm Observables

 This by Nick Strayer looks interesting